You are here

 The robotic system works by translating your surgeon's hand movements on the robotic controls into more precise movements of the miniaturized instruments that are inserted into the body.

-A tiny camera is inserted through a small incision so that the surgeon can see inside the body on a three-dimensional screen and control every move of the robotic arms from a computer console.
+A tiny camera is inserted through a small incision so that the surgeon can see inside the body on a 3-D screen and control every move of the robotic arms from a computer console.
 The robot's arms are fully jointed, allowing them to turn and grasp with more agility and precision than the human hand.